Genetically modified food: Livestock

+Cows

+Transgenic cows, or cows that have had foreign DNA artificially inserted into their genome, were introduced in 2000 by AgResearch scientists.
+The specific modification made was to provide these genetically altered cows with proteins in their milk to help treat human diseases.

 Salmon

 A GM salmon, awaiting regulatory approval since 1997, was approved for human consumption by the American FDA in November 2015, to be raised in specific land-based hatcheries in Canada and Panama.
 This salmon, called the AquAdvantage salmon, was designed to reach stages in growth sooner than non-GMO salmon.
 However, the producer of this salmon, AquaBounty Technologies, closed their salmon facilities in December 2024 due to loss of funds.

 Microbes

 Bacteriophages are an economically significant cause of culture failure in cheese production.
 Various culture microbes - especially Lactococcus lactis and Streptococcus thermophilus - have been studied for genetic analysis and modification to improve phage resistance.
 This has especially focused on plasmid and recombinant chromosomal modifications.

 Genetically modified microbes are also being utilized for farming and soil health.
-Proven, a genetically-edited product created by the biotechnology company Pivot Bio, uses nitrogen-fixing microbes instead of synthetic nitrogen in soil for crops such as corn.
+Proven, a genetically edited product created by the biotechnology company Pivot Bio, uses nitrogen-fixing microbes instead of synthetic nitrogen in soil for crops such as corn.